 As long as the originals are still widely available, what’s the point of covering Motown songs?
 Why mess with perfection?
 You’re bound to come off looking foolish nine times out of ten.
 That being said, the Stones’ version of the Temptations’ “Ain’t Too Proud To Beg” beats the odds and comes up a winner, thanks largely to the propulsive drumming of Watts, whose presence barely registered on Goats Head Soup.
 The interlocking axes of Richards and Taylor also transform the super-smooth R&B of the original into a typically crunchy Stones “guitar song,” which no Motown song ever was.
 They succeed not through watered-down, slavish imitation (hear that, Michael McDonald?), but by remaking the song in their own image.

 Sources are unclear when the initial session for the title song took place.
 May 24, 1973?
 July 24?
 Over the ‘73 Christmas holidays?
 What is certain is that it took place during a casual get-together at the home studio of Ron Wood, guitarist for the Faces.
-Woody, Mick Jagger, David Bowie, renowned R&B session bassist Willie Weeks, and Faces drummer Kenny Jones took a pass at recording a work-in-progress song Mick had brought along, “It’s Only Rock ‘N Roll (But I Like It).”
+Ronnie, Mick Jagger, David Bowie, renowned R&B session bassist Willie Weeks, and Faces drummer Kenny Jones took a pass at recording a work-in-progress song Mick had brought along, “It’s Only Rock ‘N Roll (But I Like It).”

 When he heard the recording, Keith was a little irked that he didn’t participate on what was clearly a winner of a song.
-Determined to, as he put it, “steal that motherfucker back” during the later album sessions, he took the master tape into the studio, wiped Bowie’s backing vocals, Weeks’ bass, and all of Woody’s guitars and replaced them with his own.
+Determined to, as he put it, “steal that motherfucker back” during the later album sessions, he took the master tape into the studio, wiped Bowie’s backing vocals, Weeks’ bass, and almost all of Ronnie’s guitars and replaced them with his own.
 When it came time to re-do the drums, Charlie could not quite replicate the groovy shuffle of Jones, who ironically was attempting to replicate Watts’ style in the first place.
 So Kenny Jones stayed on the song.
-(Keith left a lone 12-string acoustic track from Woody in the mix as a token of his affection for the easygoing Faces guitarist.)
+(Keith left a lone 12-string acoustic track from Ronnie in the mix as a token of his affection for the easygoing Faces guitarist.)

 From the title, one would expect a fist-pumping stadium rocker, and at recent concerts the Stones have turned it into just that.
 But the actual recording is more of a loose, rough-edged rambler that swings along lazily and “rolls more than it rocks” (Keith’s highest compliment.)
 More of a pub singalong than a defiant anthem, more Faces than Stones.